Join our expert instructors in class. Browse our face-to-face learning and certification opportunities below.

 Compliant, in-depth arc flash and shock electrical safety courses for Electrical Workers with practical applications and hands-on training.

-- Day: 8 hours instructor-led Low Voltage Arc Flash and Shock Applications Course
+- Expert instruction: 8 hours instructor-led Low Voltage Arc Flash and Shock Applications Course

 - Danatec student material and Electrical Safety Handbook for Arc Flash and Shock ($125 value)